fed135/swagger-route-validator/README.md

 `import {validateRequest} from 'swagger-route-validator';`

-SRV will now also throw errors when meeting a malformed spec Object.
+SRV will now also throw errors when meet with a malformed spec Object.

 ## License